joncombe/docker-nginx-letsencrypt-setup/README.md

   ```
   python3 certbot.py
   ```
-- Add the following line to your crontab so that certificates automatically renew:
+- Add the following lines to your crontab so that certificates automatically renew:
   ```
   0 0,12 * * *   docker compose run --rm certbot renew
+  5 0 * * 1,4    docker exec webserver nginx -s reload
   ```
 - All done.
 Wasn't that easy?